-Newtown’s Sixth Annual Earth Day Festival is this weekend — and it is shaping up to be bigger and better than ever!
-So make sure your calendars are blocked this Saturday, April 27th to spend some time with us at the Newtown Middle School.
+Newtown’s Seventh Annual Earth Day Festival is shaping up to be bigger and better than ever!
+So make sure your calendars are blocked this Saturday, April 26th to spend some time with us at the Newtown Middle School.

 A full-day of family fun and learning, our Festival is designed to highlight Newtown’s abundant natural resources and help our community become a bit “greener”.
 From tons of kids’ activities, live music, and tasty food to our vendor fair, Silent Auction, and the Lions Club “Lose the Litter“, it promises to be a memorable day for the whole community — check out Festival Schedule!

 To invest in the future, proceeds are supporting our annual “green” scholarship for Newtown High School graduates.
 Help us to grow it this year by becoming a Festival Vendor or a Underwriter — there’s still time to sign-up – or donate an item to our Silent Auction!

 With increased interest from the community and local businesses, we also need volunteers again this year to help with everything from set-up to supporting a ton of kids activities.
 If you would like to help out, see our Volunteer page – we welcome your heart and hands!

 Help us to make a difference and have a great time doing it!